 A critical component for interoperability within the CRDC and between the CRDC and other data commons is a flexible semantics infrastructure and support services.
 The semantic infrastructure provides standard terminologies, common data elements, clinical case report forms, and data models.

 Beyond infrastructure and technical processes to ensure data accessibility, the appropriate policies and data access policies are crucial to support efficient and productive data sharing.
-Headquartered within CBIIT, NCI’s Office of Data Sharing (ODS) maintains a comprehensive data sharing vision and strategy for NCI and the cancer research community.
+NCI’s Office of Data Sharing (ODS) maintains a comprehensive data sharing vision and strategy for NCI and the cancer research community.
 This ensures NCI’s research and data adhere to all NCI and NIH data sharing policies.
-In addition, ODS advocates for broad and responsible data sharing for the research and participant (patient and advocate) communities.
+In addition, ODS advocates for broad and responsible data sharing for the research and participant (i.e., patient and advocate) communities.

 Support for Next Generation Clinical Trials

-In addition to supporting the underlying informatics infrastructure for clinical trials, CBIIT is working with the Coordinating Center for Clinical Trials to facilitate clinical trial enrollment.
-Efforts include developing methods to make it easier for patients to identify relevant clinical trials and to better match patients to appropriate clinical trials.
+In addition to supporting the underlying informatics infrastructure for clinical trials, CBIIT is working with the NCI Coordinating Center for Clinical Trials to facilitate cancer clinical trial enrollment.
+Efforts include developing methods to make it easier for participants and their care givers to find the clinical trials for which they are eligible and to increase the relevancy of clinical trial searches.

 Advancing Technology Development

 In addition to developing the infrastructure, processes, and policies to ensure the accessibility of data, leading-edge technologies, tools, and computational infrastructure are important components of maximizing the insights that can be drawn from data.
 In this vein, CBIIT coordinates trans-NCI activities that are advancing technology development supporting data science and informatics.
-The Informatics Technology for Cancer Research is a trans-NCI program coordinated by CBIIT that supports investigator-initiated development and sustainment of critical informatics tools.
-CBIIT also serves as the central coordination point for collaborations with the Department of Energy, that aim to leverage high-performance computing to address challenges in cancer research while informing the design of the next generation of high performance computing.
+CBIIT also serves as the central coordination point for NCI collaborations with the Department of Energy (DOE) that aim to apply high-performance computing and artificial intelligence to address specific challenges in cancer research while informing the design of future DOE supercomputers.

 NCI Enterprise IT Support

 CBIIT manages the IT infrastructure for the NCI enterprise, which is critical to ensure NCI staff can conduct their work serving the cancer research community.
-This includes the hardware, software, network, labor, structures, and policies required to support the scientific and administrative activities of the NCI.
-These services play a critical role in advancing the NCI mission and include the following:
+This includes the hardware, software, network, labor, structures, and policies required to support the scientific and administrative activities of NCI.
+These services play a critical role in advancing the NCI mission.